Board of directors

 MBA, CPA

-Mr Ou was appointed executive director of Financial Resources Management Division at Monash University in 2018 and leads a team responsible for developing and managing Monash’s budget and monitoring the university’s financial performance.
+Mr Ou was appointed Executive Director of Financial Resources Management Division at Monash University in 2018 and leads a team responsible for developing and managing Monash’s budget and monitoring the university’s financial performance.
 He joined Monash University in 2001 and has held various middle and senior management roles within the Finance portfolio.
 He has extensive experience in financial management, is a certified practicing accountant with CPA Australia and holds an MBA from Monash University.

-Special responsibilities: Finance and Audit Committee member
+Special responsibilities: Finance and Audit Committee

 Professor the Hon.
 Jill Hennessy AO